ArrowrIcon Home icon

 Killing and preparing the chickens for cooking

 Chickens were killed for food as soon as they stopped laying eggs.
-We would all go and watch Dad wring a chicken's neck, and then we would sit in a circle and pull out the feathers.
+We would all go and watch Dad wring a chicken's neck, and then we would sit round in a circle and pull out the feathers.
 It was an unpleasant task because the small feathers got up one's nose.
 The remaining ones went into the compost bin.
 Chickens were cooked the same day that they were killed.

 Peter Johnson